cbnuLeehyunwoo/jekyll-admin/README.md

-> 7. A test Jekyll site will be up and running, allowing you to explore and test all features of `jekyll-admin` in a near-production environment.
+> 7. A test Jekyll site will be up and running, allowing you to explore and test all features of `jekyll-admin` in a near-production environment. e.g.) make new post, draft or page and test Web image drag n drop!
 ```

 ## 📁Directory Structure (Backend: Ruby, Frontend: JavaScript)